 If birds are more your thing, you'll be happy to know there are seven sections of the Great Florida Birding Trail within Charlotte County.
 We're definitely a birder's paradise!

 Our local Peace River Audubon Society conducts walks, bird counts, and offers lectures; find out what they're up to on their website.

 Of a feather, as it were, is Peace River Wildlife Center (PRWC) in Punta Gorda.
 While they rehabilitate and rescue all kinds of animals, they offer plenty of up-close bird-centric experiences.
-Note: PRWC remains closed to the public for the time being.
-Check their website for updates.
-Once they've reopened, think about visiting at around 2:30 pm; you may catch them feeding the pelicans.
-They're also a great organization to follow on Facebook.
+If you visit around 2:30 pm; you may catch them feeding the pelicans.

 This area is special, and we’re grateful for the many individuals and organizations who work hard to make sure that the bounty we’re blessed with is safeguarded for all to enjoy.
 We treasure our natural areas, and we invite you to enjoy them too.
 Find conservation groups and more on our Nature and Parks page.